Mental Health & Wellbeing

 Did you know?

-This academic year (2017/18) we are working towards achieving the ‘Well Being Award for Schools’ in recognition of how we promote positive social and emotional wellbeing, mental health and wellness for pupils and staff at Red Hall Primary School.
+On 2nd October 2018, we achieved the ‘Well Being Award for Schools’ in recognition of how we promote positive, social and emotional wellbeing, mental health and wellness for pupils and staff at Red Hall Primary School.
+We are extremely proud of this achievement.